-You met someone on OKCupid and their only interests are: bluegrass, craft cocktails, and spending time with their four-year old nephew.
-You’ve seen pictures of the nephew, and he looks dumb and boring, so you roll with the other two interests.
+You met someone on a dating app and their only interests are: bluegrass, craft cocktails, and spending time with their four-year old nephew.
+You’ve seen pictures of the nephew, and he looks boring, so you roll with the other two interests.
 Now you need a bar that has bluegrass.

 If you’ve been in this situation, this guide’s for you.
 Also, if you like bars and you like live music, this guide is for you.

 To be clear, this isn’t a list of venues.
-These are bars that happen to have live music.
-Even when there isn’t music, we still like to hang out at these places.
+These are bars that also have live music.
+Even when there isn’t music, most of these places are still fun spots to hang out.
 True, we could have just called this guide “bars we like,” but that wouldn’t have been very specific.
 Obviously, you know nothing about naming guides.

 According to Google, a honky tonk is a “cheap or disreputable bar, club, or dance hall, typically where country music is played.”
 Yeah, that sounds like Skinny Dennis.
 This Williamsburg bar is cheap and disreputable in all the best ways.
 We suggest you lean on the bar, double fist some Lone Stars and chat with a friend while you catch some country music with your peripheral hearing.
 Most nights there’s a band - just check the calendar to see what’s coming up.

 Greenwich Village used to be the center of a bohemian renaissance, and now it’s mostly filled with NYU students looking for bouncers who don’t use ID scanners.
 So you won’t find Bob Dylan, Stevie Wonder, or Joni Mitchell hanging out at The Bitter End like the old days, but it’s still a good place to go when you want to hear live music.
 They have everything from hip-hop to acapella - as well as an acoustic open mic every Saturday afternoon.